 And again, in the last days, the abomination of desolation, spoken of by Daniel the prophet, will be fulfilled.

-To understand the events associated with this verse, we must examine the theme of measurement - in this case the measurement of the disciple individually and collectively with reference to the dimensions and layout of the temple.
+To understand the events associated with this verse, we must revisit to the theme of measurement-in this case the measurement of the temple described in chapter 11 of the book of Revelation.